GDxU/ypilot/README-yp.md

     Piloting

-Describes players that are currently controlling a `Ship`.
+Describes players that are currently controlling a `BasicShip`.
 Used by the players' `Interface` objects.

+    Remote

+Describes players that are not `Local`, i.e. they're connected over the network.

     Solid